- What Is RLS?

 RLS is often unrecognized or misdiagnosed.
 In many people the condition is not diagnosed until 10-20 years after symptoms begin.
 Once correctly diagnosed, RLS can often be treated successfully.

-What Causes Restless Legs Syndrome (RLS) Causes
+What Causes Restless Legs Syndrome (RLS)?

 The cause of restless legs syndrome (RLS) is not known.

 - RLS was once thought to be due to disease in the blood vessels of the legs or in the nerves in the legs that control leg movement and sensation.
 Both of those suggestions have been rejected by further scientific research.

 - RLS may be related to abnormalities in brain chemicals (neurotransmitters) that help regulate muscle movements, or to abnormalities in the part of the central nervous system that controls automatic movements.
 Research is still being done in these areas.

 - Primary (idiopathic) RLS has no known underlying cause.
 Primary RLS is far more common than secondary RLS.

 Many different medical conditions can cause secondary RLS.

 - The two most common conditions are iron-deficiency anemia and peripheral neuropathy.

-Iron-deficiency anemia ("low blood") means low levels of red blood cells as a result of inadequate iron in the body.
+- Iron-deficiency anemia ("low blood") means low levels of red blood cells as a result of inadequate iron in the body.

-Peripheral neuropathy is damage to the nerves of the arms and legs.
+- Peripheral neuropathy is damage to the nerves of the arms and legs.
 Peripheral neuropathy has many causes.
 Diabetes is a common cause of peripheral neuropathy.
 Peripheral neuropathy causes numbness or lack of sensation, tingling, and pain in the affected areas.